The seven Do’s and Don’ts of divorce and children

 discoverable in a custody proceeding.

 1. Divorcing couples have fights.
-If you didn’t, you
+If you didn’t, you might

-front of the children, no matter how angry they make
+children, no matter how angry they make you.
+Do not put

-you.
-Do not put children in a position where they feel
+children in a position where they feel they have to take

 2. Once you have explained to the children that you are